malcos/makefile-semver/README.md

 ## Branching

 - branch `master`: latest stable (possibly unreleased) version
-- branch `releases`: final release versions
-- tags: will be created on branch `releases` and formatted as `MAJOR.MINOR.PATCH`
+- tags: will be created for releases on branch `master` and will be formatted as `MAJOR.MINOR.PATCH`

 ## Credits